 Next, we test the proposed framework in six experimental studies.
-We first establish the basic foresight effect in studies 1 and 2 that situational future outlook uniquely affects the sequential consistency of common consumer choices, using a direct manipulation paradigm.
+We first establish the basic Foresight Effect in Studies 1 and 2 that situational future outlook uniquely affects the sequential consistency of common consumer choices, using a direct manipulation paradigm.
 This paradigm manipulates the difficulty of an initial task, to directly induce differences in situational outlook.
-Then in studies 3, 4, and 5, we investigate the proposed role of preference for self-continuity as the underlying psychological mechanism for the foresight effect.
-Last, we generalize our findings to choices between broadly defined usual and novel consumer choices, in study 6.
+Then in Studies 3, 4 and 5, we investigate the proposed role of preference for self-continuity as the underlying psychological mechanism for the Foresight Effect.
+Last, we generalize our findings to choices between broadly defined usual and novel consumer choices, in Study 6.

 We designed our studies to test specifically the effects of local optimism and pessimism as distinct from other types of optimism.
-Therefore, we also measure dispositional optimism (i.e., a positive explanatory style, measured with the LOT-R scale; Scheier, Carver, and Bridges 1994) and long-term state optimism (i.e., feeling confident about general life outcomes in the upcoming year) in most of our studies.
-In addition, we measure common confounds of optimism including mood (Kluemper, Little, and Degroot 2009; Peterson 2000; Salovey et al. 2000; Weisse 1992), causal attribution (Scheier and Carver 1985), and personal agency or perceived control (Aspinwall 2005; Bruininks and Malle 2005).
+Therefore, we also measure dispositional optimism (i.e., a positive explanatory style, measured with the LOT-R scale, Scheier, Carver and Bridges 1994) and long-term state optimism (i.e., feeling confident about general life outcomes in the upcoming year) in most of our studies.
+In addition, we measure common confounds of optimism, including mood (Weisse 1992, Peterson 2000, Salovey et al., 2000, Kluemper et al. 2009), causal attribution (Scheier and Carver 1985), and personal agency or perceived control (Aspinwall 2005, Bruininks and Malle 2005).

-Moreover, in studies 5 and 6, we introduce a novel cross-manipulation paradigm, based on the recency-belief literature (Van Boven et al. 2009).
-In this paradigm, we manipulate both prior outcomes and causal theories (e.g., skill vs. chance), to systematically induce a different situational outlook.
-This approach separates the valence of situational outlook from the valence of prior outcomes, and it more directly precludes common confounds of optimism including affect, causal attribution, and perceived control.
-Across the studies, we also distinguish the foresight effect from deliberate causal strategies or superstitious rituals.
+Moreover, in Studies 5 and 6, we introduce a novel cross-manipulation paradigm, based on the recency-belief literature (Van Boven et al. 2009).
+In this paradigm, we manipulate both prior outcomes and causal theories (e.g., skill vs. chance), to systematically induce different situational outlook.
+This approach separates the valence of situational outlook from the valence of prior outcomes, and more directly precludes common confounds of optimism, including affect, causal attribution, and perceived control.
+Across the studies, we also distinguish the Foresight Effect from deliberate causal strategies or superstitious rituals.